Situationship or relationship? How to tell what you’re actually in

 • It can give you the space to learn more about your own desires and boundaries in a relatively low-stakes environment.

-• It can be a stepping stone potential where the situationship can turn into a relationship if both partners are ready for it.
+• It can be a stepping stone potential where the situationship can turn into a relationship if you and the other are ready for it.

 Cons